Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 How different will be the code executing `distinct` operator in the data plane?

 #### Testing the Configured Pipeline
-Follow the same steps as described for the part 1 for testing the configured match-action pipeline.
+Follow the same steps as described for the plan 1 for testing the configured match-action pipeline.
 The only difference is that now `receive.py` will take `3` as the argument and the output file's name will be `receiver_3.log`.
 Report the number of tuples (lines) in this log file.

-### Part 4: Execute all dataflow operators in the data plane
+### Plan 4: Execute all dataflow operators in the data plane
-In this part, we will consider query partitioning where all the dataflow operators for this query are executed in the the data plane.
+We will consider query partitioning plan where all the dataflow operators for this query are executed in the the data plane.
 ```python
 # Threshold